MDGrey33/pyvisionai/docs/getting_started.md

 # Getting Started with PyVisionAI

-This guide will help you get up and running with PyVisionAI quickly.
-We'll cover installation, basic setup, and common use cases.
+This guide will help you get started with PyVisionAI, a powerful tool for extracting and describing content from documents using Vision Language Models.

 ## Prerequisites